jdannberg/WorldBuilder/doc/JOSS/1.0/paper.md

 ![An schematic example of what can be build with 66 lines of GWB inptu file formatted in the same way as in the above input file example. \label{fig:example}](../../sphinx/_static/images/user_manual/basic_starter_tutorial/BST_17.png)

+# Other codes to creat initial conditions

 # Acknowledgements

-see todo
+We would like to acknolege all other contributors to the project, especially Wolfang Bangerth, (Timo and Daniel if not on co-authors) and Lorraine Hwang (John Naliboff?).
+We would also like to acknowledge NSF for their funding and support through grands ..., ...

 # References

 # TODO
-1. Add citations to other initial conditions generators
+1. Add citations to other initial conditions generators -- Done
+2. How to cite the previous paper? -- Done
-2. Decide on co-authors
+3. Decide on co-authors
-3. write acknowledgments for other contributors who are not co-authors and for funding agencies
+4. write acknowledgments for other contributors who are not co-authors and for funding agencies
-4. Update the example with the new contours slab and maybe add a fault as well
+5. Update the example with the new contours slab and maybe add a fault as well - NOFIX